-Observations of planetary magnetospheres benefit from local solar wind context.
-For the outer planets, this is typically provided using solar wind models initiated from in situ observations around 1 AU.
-This is Paper 1 in a series which investigates and validates methods for reconstructing solar wind speed, V, at all longitudes from single-point in-situ observations.
-The standard method is corotation, in which V at a given Carrington longitude is equal to the last available observation at that longitude.
-Thus corotation-based reconstruction assumes no time variation in the solar wind structure.
-In order to quantify the effect of this, and explore a technique that relaxes the time-stationary assumption, we constructed two models of solar wind evolution and produce synthetic in-situ observations from which the global structure is to be reconstructed; One model evolves the solar wind structure linearly with time, and one model wherein the solar wind structure evolves nonlinearly.
+Observations of planetary magnetospheres benefit from the local solar-wind context.
+For the outer planets, this is typically provided using solar-wind models initiated from in situ observations around 1 au.
+This is Paper I in a series, which investigates and validates methods for reconstructing the solar-wind speed, V, at all longitudes from single-point in situ observations.
+The standard method is corotation in which V at a given Carrington longitude is equal to the last available observation at that longitude.
+Thus, corotation-based reconstruction assumes no time variation in solar-wind structure.
+In order to quantify the effect of this, and explore a technique that relaxes the time-stationary assumption, we constructed two models of the solar-wind evolution and produced synthetic in situ observations from which the global structure is to be reconstructed: one in which the solar-wind structure evolves linearly with time and the other in which the solar-wind structure evolves non-linearly.

 Using these models, time smoothing - in which the reconstructed speed at a given point is a linear combination of the corotated speed both forwards and backwards in time - is shown to greatly improve V reconstruction over the standard corotation back in time.
 In particular, the discontinuity in reconstructed V produced by the introduction of new observations is greatly reduced by the use of time smoothing.
-However, there are clearly still issues, particularly in reconstructing the nonlinearly evolving solar wind.
+However, there are still issues, particularly in reconstructing the non-linearly evolving solar wind.
 In general, corotation with time smoothing removes systematic offsets in the timing of fast streams, but changes the waveform of reconstructed fast streams, spreading them over a longer time interval and reducing the peak amplitude.

-To address these issues we adapt a data analysis technique employed in automatic speech recognition to account for different speech cadence.
-Dynamic time warping (DTW) computes the agreement between temporal profiles when connecting different points within the profile.
-By finding the 'warp path' which maximises the agreement, we are able to interpolate between the same solar wind structures, rather than solar wind at the same Carrington longitudes.
+To address these issues, we adapt a data analysis technique employed in automatic speech recognition to account for different speech cadences.
+DTW computes the agreement between temporal profiles when connecting different points within the profile.
+By finding the 'warp path' that maximizes the agreement, we are able to interpolate between the same solar-wind structures, rather than solar wind at the same Carrington longitudes.
 Applying the DTW method to the linearly evolving solar wind produces an almost perfect reconstruction, with an order-of-magnitude reduction in V errors even compared to corotation time smoothing.
-For the nonlinear case, the improvements were not as large, but still significant over the corotation methods.
-The implications for using these boundary conditions for solar-wind prediction at the outer planets will be investigated using the HUXt solar wind model (Owens et al. 2020) in future work, though the results are expected to be generally applicable to any model using the same input boundary conditions.
+For the non-linear case, the improvements were not as large, but still significant over the corotation methods.
+The implications for using these boundary conditions for solar-wind prediction on the outer planets will be investigated using the HUXt solar-wind model (Owens et al. 2020) in future work, though the results are expected to be generally applicable to any model using the same input boundary conditions.

-We note that real in-situ observations can contain transient structures in the form of interplanetary coronal mass ejections (ICMEs).
-Assuming ICMEs repeat in subsequent Carrington rotations, or are seen at spacecraft which are well separated in longitude, will create major errors in corotation-based schemes and will produce incorrect warping paths in the DTW approach.
+We note that real in situ observations can contain transient structures in the form of ICMEs.
+Assuming ICMEs repeat in subsequent CRs, or are seen by spacecraft that are well separated in longitude, will create major errors in corotation-based schemes and will produce incorrect warping paths in the DTW approach.
 Methods to deal with transient features will be investigated in a subsequent paper in the series.

 For simplicity, this study has only looked at solar-wind speed and synthetic observations from a single spacecraft.
-The same methodology can be applied to multiple spacecraft observations near 1 AU, as will later be demonstrasted using near-Earth and STEREO observations.
+The same methodology can be applied to multiple spacecraft observations near 1 au, as will later be demonstrated using near-Earth and STEREO observations.